aurelienpierre/TeXmaker-note/README.md

 _______________________________________________________
 Usage
 =
-Run the script 'texmaker-note.py' from TeXmaker user commands or from where you want (desktop lancher, shortcut, ...)
+1. Run the script 'texmaker-note.py' from TeXmaker user commands or from where you want (desktop lancher, shortcut, ...)

-A Xournal window will open.
+2. A Xournal window will open.
 Draw what you have to draw, then type 'Ctrl + E' to export your figure in PDF (it will be save automatically in the correct directory so don't change default saving directory), then 'Ctrl + S' and 'Ctrl + Q' to save and quit Xournal.

-Now, the code '\includegraphics[scale=1]{img/img-1.pdf}' is stored in your clipboard, so you just have to copy it ('Ctrl + V') when you want in your .tex file to insert your figure.
+3. Now, the right code to include your figure (e.g. '\includegraphics[scale=1]{img/img-1.pdf}') is stored in your clipboard, you just have to paste it ('Ctrl + V') when you want in your .tex file.

 Please notice that exporting to PDF is mandatory to include the graphics in a .tex document.
-The window display an A4-size document, but it will automatically be cropped before inserting (margin are deleted).
+The window displays an A4-size document, but it will be automatically cropped before inserting (margin will be deleted).

-All PDF and xournal files are stored in an '/img' subdirectory of the current working directory (basically, the directory where your current .tex file is saved if you are running the script trough TeXmaker).
+All PDF and xournal files are stored in an '/img' subdirectory of the current working directory (basically, the directory where your current .tex file is saved if you are running the script through TeXmaker).

-You don't have to manage the number of your images : the first hand-written image genereted is called 'img-1.pdf', and other are automatically called 'img-2.pdf' etc. The index number of the next image to be genereated is stored in an 'index' file saved in '/img' subdirectory, so the script can remember where it stopped last time, even if you have restart your computer.
+You don't have to manage the number of your images : the first hand-written image genereted is called 'img-1.pdf', and other are automatically called 'img-2.pdf', 'img-3.pdf' etc. The index number of the next image to be genereated is stored in an 'index' file saved in '/img' subdirectory, so the script can remember where it stopped last time, even if you have restarted your computer.

 _______________________________________________________
 Ways to improve the script
 =
-For now, Xournal doesn't allow to save and export files directly from command line, the user has to do it himself and can only spare time by using shortcuts.
-In would be great to implement automatically saving and exporting while closing Xournal.
+For now, Xournal doesn't allow to save and export files directly from command line, thus the user has to do it himself and can only spare time by using shortcuts.
+It would be great to implement automatically saving and exporting while closing Xournal.

 The hook placing the right code ('\includegraphics[scale=1]{img/img-1.pdf}') in the clipboard is also boring, but it is the only way I founded to keep the script cross-platform.